uno36/CC-Global-Summit-2015/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank cindy shin for such astounding work. this website is based on her conference page template
+I would like to thank cindy shin for such astounding work. this website is based on her conference page template, find it here [Cindy Shin](https://www.behance.net/adagio07) the [author of the original design](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015), as required by the [Creative Commons License](https://creativecommons.org/licenses/).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>